Lengthen key muscle groups that affect your spine.

 Grab behind your right knee and pull your right leg up into the stretch position.
 You can let your knee bend a little bit as you pull your leg back, but keep your tailbone on the floor.
 Straighten your knee and flex your foot back to increase the stretch.
 Feel the stretch down the back of your thigh.
 You might also feel it behind your knee or in your calf when you pull your toes back.

 Lie on your stomach with your hands under your shoulders, then press up on your hands to stretch your abdominals.
 Keep your abdominals firm during this exercise.
 This will help support your spine during the movement.
 Start out by pressing up from your forearms (as shown) for a more gentle stretch.
 Feel the stretch in your abdominal muscles.

-Note: Though there are only 7 moves, this routine of back stretching exercises was designed specifically to stretch all the major muscle groups that affect your lower back.
+Note: This routine of back stretching exercises was designed to stretch all the major muscle groups that affect your lower back.
 Since it only takes a few minutes to finish the routine, it will be well worth your time to stretch at least every other day!

 1) With your arms reaching straight up, lower your knees gradually to the left.
 Let the stretch extend all the way up your spine.
 Repeat to the opposite side--3 times in each direction